Worship and Services

-We also feel that for now communion will continue to only be given in one form, and the priests will continue the rigorous hygiene protocols that are at present in place, including the wearing of a face covering, when distributing the Host (bread).
+Communion will continue to only be given as bread, and the priests will continue the rigorous hygiene protocols that are in place including the wearing of a face covering when distributing the bread.

 Thank you for your understanding and cooperation.

 We are continually reviewing the situation, so please check the website regularly for updates.

 You will have noticed that some of our churches now have Card Readers installed.
 Many people no longer carry cash, and so it is becoming increasingly important to provide other ways for people to give.
 The Card Reader allows people to choose the way they want to give money, whether its via Chip and Pin, or a tap of their card or phone.
 It is very simple to use but if you have any questions then please speak to Jeremy.

 REGULAR GIVING & GIFT AID CLAIMS